IHG Premier credit card review: Easily earn 125,000 points and a reward night

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-If you like the convenience of staying at a Holiday Inn Express, but want to the option to stay at luxury Intercontinental hotels, then the IHG® Rewards Club Premier Credit Card is the right hotel credit card for you.
-Right now, it comes with 80,000 IHG points after meeting the minimum spending requirements.
+If you like the convenience of staying at a Holiday Inn Express, but want to the option to stay at luxury InterContinental hotels, then the IHG® Rewards Club Premier Credit Card is the right hotel credit card for you.
+Right now, it comes with 125,000 IHG points and one Reward Night (worth up to 40,000 points) after meeting minimum spending requirements.

-The Chase IHG Premier also has solid perks beyond the intro bonus, like the card’s fourth award night free benefit, which we’ll talk about more in a bit.
+The Chase IHG Premier also has solid perks beyond the intro bonus, like the card’s fourth night reward benefit, which we’ll talk about more in a bit.
 Let’s review this card so you can decide if it’s the best travel credit card for your situation.

 Who is the IHG Credit Card for?

-There are 5,500+ IHG hotels around the world, so there’s a good chance that there is an IHG hotel where you want to travel to next.
-You can use your IHG points to book free nights at these brands:
+There are 5,900+ IHG hotels around the world, so there’s a good chance that there is an IHG hotel where you want to travel to next.
+You can use your IHG points to book nights at these brands:

 - Atwell Suites